aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 # AVD Dev Containers Overview

+!!! warning
-> WARNING: AVD Dev Containers are currently in the early preview phase and not officially supported for any production cases.
+    AVD Dev Containers are currently in the early preview phase and not officially supported for any production cases.
-> They can still be very useful for development and testing.
+    They can still be very useful for development and testing.
 Please report any issues and optimization suggestions.

 ## Why Dev Containers

 Building a functional Ansible environment can be a challenging task.
 A manually created Ansible environment can be broken due to number of reasons:

-- Problems with Python and Ansible versions
+- Problems with Python and Ansible versions.
-- Broken dependencies
+- Broken dependencies.
-- Interpreter path issues
+- Interpreter path issues.
-- Inconsistent Ansible configuration files
+- Inconsistent Ansible configuration files.
 - etc.

-Containers can provide a simple and portable way to build a functional, portable and isolated Ansible environment.
-[Dev Containers](https://containers.dev) bring that to the next level by simplifying container build process and extending the functionality.
+Containers can provide a simple way to build a functional, portable and isolated Ansible environment.
+[Dev Containers](https://containers.dev) bring that to the next level by simplifying the container build process and extending the functionality.
 The [Dev Container Specification](https://github.com/devcontainers/spec) was started by Microsoft and has strong community support.
 Essentially Dev Containers are powered by following:

 - [Prebuilt images](https://github.com/devcontainers/images)
 - [Features](https://containers.dev/features)